All Episodes

 And I think that my background litigating, investigating, suing, defending, and appealing on all the major issues that your national audience cares about, that's what makes me best suited for this job.

-We got to get the warrior in the fight, and I think that that's me.
+We got to get the warrior in the fight.

 steve bannon

-So, Aaron, here's what I stand.
+So, Aaron, here's what I say.

-In a system that would impeach a guy like Ken Paxton, who's kind of a legendary uh, you know, individual uh in uh in as being an attorney general in the MAGA movement.
+In a system that would impeach a guy like Ken Paxton, who's kind of a legendary individual as being an attorney general in the MAGA movement, why would you want that job?

 aaron reitz

-Somebody's gotta do the fight.
+Somebody's got to do the fight.

-Then, all the way three years later, in September 2023, he was still lending his name, image, likeness, and updated quotes and on speaking tours calling for him to be convicted by the state Senate.
+Then all the way three years later in September 2023, he was still lending his name, image, likeness, and updated quotes and on speaking tours calling for him to be convicted by the state senate.

 My two other opponents were involved in whipping support to impeach Ken Paxton.

-One of my opponents spent $500,000 of his own money, bankrolling primary challengers and House members who were going against Ken Paxton.
+One of my opponents spent $500,000 of his own money bankrolling primary challengers and House members who were going against Ken Paxton.

 And so the choices are very clear in this race.

-Not only in terms of the loyalty that I've shown, the devotion to our movement, but the fact that I was in the Lions Den with Attorney General Paxton.
+If Texans and your national audience stand with Ken Paxton, there is only one person in this race who is suited to be his successor, not only in terms of the loyalty that I've shown, the devotion to our movement, but the fact that I was in the lion's den with Attorney General Paxton.

 He endorsed me to succeed him, and I am ready to go to war.

-And Steve, I'll tell you this I've seen how ugly this law fair can get.
+And Steve, I'll tell you this: I've seen how ugly this law fair can get.

 I've seen how nasty it can get.

-We're not just fighting the demonic left, but we're fighting the squish, rhino, lying, duplicitous, deceptive rhinos on the right as well, both of whom came against Paxton, and both of whom I've been fighting for my entire career.
+We're not just fighting the demonic left, but we're fighting the squish, rhino, lying, duplicitous, deceptive rhinos on the right as well, both of whom came against Paxton and both of whom I've been fighting for my entire career.

 And it's that experience that makes me uniquely suited to serve as the next chief legal officer of the state of Texas.